techidaily/site-games-able/source/_posts/inadequacies-hindering-gamefi-from-becoming-a-trend.md

 ### 5\.
 Lack of Regulation

- Cryptocurrency and DeFi already lack proper regulation (though[crypto regulation may soon change](https://www.makeuseof.com/is-government-sec-going-to-regulate-cryptocurrency/) ), but GameFi, a newer addition to the blockchain industry, suffers from this issue even more.
+ Cryptocurrency and DeFi already lack proper regulation (though [crypto regulation may soon change](https://www.makeuseof.com/is-government-sec-going-to-regulate-cryptocurrency/) ), but GameFi, a newer addition to the blockchain industry, suffers from this issue even more.

  In the US, no specific legal regulations surround GameFi, which could allow malicious actors to get away with a fair few swindles.
 Even legitimate game developers may be able to wriggle through a few loopholes without proper regulation, leaving gamers worse off.